13 Top-Rated Hiking Trails near Sacramento, CA

 Farther east into the Sierra Nevada Mountains, the Tahoe and Eldorado National Forests contain a treasure trove of hiking trails and outdoor recreation near Sacramento, including portions of the historic Western States Trail.
-Two hours from Sacramento, Lake Tahoe hiking trails often see trailhead parking lots filled to the brim on weekends.
+This is also the spot to find waterfall trails near Sacramento.

 Plan your outdoor adventures around the California capital with our list of the best hikes near Sacramento.